-Erasmus+ encourages beneficiaries to publish research output through open access pathways, i.e. in ways which are free of cost or other access restrictions.
-Beneficiaries are also encouraged to apply open licenses to this research output.
-Whenever possible, data collected by projects should be published as 'open data', i.e. with an open license, in a suitable format and on a suitable open data platform.
+Erasmus+ encourages beneficiaries to publish research outputs through open access pathways, i.e., in ways which are free of cost or other access restrictions for users.
+Beneficiaries are also encouraged to apply open licenses to research outputs.
+Whenever possible, data collected through projects should be published as 'open data', i.e., with an open license, in a suitable format and on a suitable open data platform.